zammad/zammad-documentation/univention/app-settings.rst

 For this it's important to know, that we expect the certificate to be within a specific location (``/etc/univention/ssl/``).
 Within the two text fields, you'll need to provide the filenames of your certificate and your certificate-key.

 These certificates can be kept in a subfolder.
-If we cannot use either of the two files, we reset the setting to the default Univention certificate.
+If we cannot find either of the two files, we reset the setting to the default Univention certificate.